andrewilf/Just-In/README.md

 - Profile images may break over time since they are hard coded URLs.
 The user changing their Twitter profile image will not be reflected on the app and the old image URL maybe deleted by Twitter.
 Ideally the profile image should be retreived on the backend via the Twitter API and updated every day or so.
 - Personally would not use Material Design for Bootstrap 5 & React 17 again in the future due to most features being locked behind premium membership.

-# Areas to improve on/wish list:
+# Areas to improve on/wish list
 - Better formatting.
 Resized appropriately for mobile use.
 - Toggle button which determines if retweets should be shown or not.
 They currently are filtered out.
 - Better form for adding people to a profile.
 Currently the app will generate an error should the submit button be clicked and the Twitter name field is blank.